-Kundalini Yoga as taught by Yogi Bhajan is sometimes dubbed “the mother of all yogas” as it integrates all aspects of yoga into a single practice.
+Kundalini Yoga is sometimes dubbed “the mother of all yogas” as it integrates all aspects of yoga into a single practice.
 It has a strong physical component, with more of an emphasis on dynamic movements than on static postures, and draws on the power of the breath (pranayama).
 Meditations, both with and without mantras, help to build mental discipline and cleanse unhealthy mental patterns.
-I encourage students to practice Kundalini Yoga in all aspects of their life by being conscious of their breath, mind and posture and by adopting lifestyle choices that are abudant in this practice.
+I encourage students to practice Kundalini Yoga in all aspects of their life by being conscious of their breath, mind and posture and by adopting lifestyle choices that are abundant in this practice.

 A Multidisciplinary Approach